natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 74%
    :align: center

 ..
-Note:: Install the program like you would with any other program
+Note:: Install the program like you would with any other program.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/77.jpg
    :width: 74%
    :align: center

 ..
-Note:: Now sign in/create an account to use with the software
+Note:: Now sign in/create an account to use with the software.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/78.jpg
    :width: 60%